oddbird/oddleventy/content/tools/polyfill.md

 links:
   source: https://github.com/orgs/oddbird/repositories?q=polyfill&type=all&language=&sort=
 summary: |
-  OddBird has created several polyfills to use as a "shim for a browser API."
-  Use these polyfills for
+  Along with our work for the W3C developing specifications for the CSS language,
-  Cascade Layers, CSS Anchor Positioning,
+  OddBird has started and maintains a number of powerful CSS polyfills including Cascade Layers, CSS Anchor Positioning, CSS Toggles, and Popover Attribute.
-  CSS Toggles, and Popover Attribute while browsers work to catch up to these new features.
 ---

 {% import 'embed.macros.njk' as embed %}